skjolber/json-log-filter/README.md

 Performance summary:

- * `core` is between 2x to 9x as fast as `Jackson` processors, where
+ * `core` is between 2x to 6x as fast as `Jackson` processors, where
  * skipping large parts of JSON documents (prune) decreases the difference, and
- * small documents increase the difference, as Jackson is more expensive to initialize.
+ * small documents increase the difference, as `Jackson` is more expensive to initialize.

 Note that both processors can parse __at least one thousand 100KB documents per second__, and that the fastest filters will improve overall system performance by no more than a few percent.

 Memory use will be approximately two times the JSON string size.

-See the benchmark results ([JDK 8](https://jmh.morethan.io/?source=https://raw.githubusercontent.com/skjolber/json-log-filter/master/benchmark/jmh/results/jmh-results-1.0.0.jdk8.json&topBar=off), [JDK 11](https://jmh.morethan.io/?source=https://raw.githubusercontent.com/skjolber/json-log-filter/master/benchmark/jmh/results/jmh-results-1.0.0.jdk11.json&topBar=off)) and the [JMH] module for running detailed benchmarks.
+See the benchmark results ([JDK 8](https://jmh.morethan.io/?source=https://raw.githubusercontent.com/skjolber/json-log-filter/master/benchmark/jmh/results/jmh-results-1.0.1.jdk8.json&topBar=off), [JDK 11](https://jmh.morethan.io/?source=https://raw.githubusercontent.com/skjolber/json-log-filter/master/benchmark/jmh/results/jmh-results-1.0.1.jdk11.json&topBar=off)) and the [JMH] module for running detailed benchmarks.

 ## Background
 The project is intended as a complimentary tool for use alongside JSON frameworks, such as JSON-based REST stacks.
 Its primary use-case is processing to-be logged JSON.
 The project relies on the fact that such frameworks have very good error handling, like schema validation and databinding, to apply a simplified view of the JSON syntax, basically handling only the happy-case of a well-formed document.
 The frameworks themselves detect invalid documents and handle them as raw content.